arjun0699/test6/README.md

-new content of dev2
+new content of dev3

-## DEVELOPER2 IS GREAT
+## DEVELOPER2 IS NOT GREAT